openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 16. Volume metadata in logs
 ---------------------------

-If debug is enabled in the default section of the cinder.conf, VMAX Cinder driver will log additional volume information in the Cinder volume log, on each successful operation.
+If debug is enabled in the default section of the cinder.conf, PowerMax Cinder driver will log additional volume information in the Cinder volume log, on each successful operation.
 The facilitates bridging the gap between OpenStack and the Array by tracing and describing the volume from a VMAX/